What to do if your dog has separation anxiety

-Our dogs have got used to having us around and when they eagerly follow us to the door, their expectant faces wondering where we are taking them, they could be disappointed to realise they are not always coming with us.
+Our dogs like having us around.
+So when they eagerly follow us to the door, their expectant faces wondering where we are taking them, they could be disappointed to realise they are not always coming with us.

 Dogs are social animals, and they need to learn that it is alright to be left at home on their own.
-But the pandemic and subsequent lockdowns have made it incredibly difficult for them to learn do this.
+But some may find this more difficult than others.

 So, what exactly is separation anxiety and what do you do if your dog has it?